This document is a non-working example of a set of exploratory questions for post-traumatic stress disorder.

 - the recovery phase: the person may be tired or sleepy, apologetic or embarrassed, deny or have no recollection of the meltdown.

 Meltdowns are distinctly different from temper tantrums, which are brief purpose-driven episodes of largely deliberate extreme behaviour in response to frustration or anger at not getting or being allowed to do something.
-Whereas a tantrum will typically subside when the person is either rewarded or realises that their behaviour is pointless, after a meltdown individuals cannot usually respond to standard calming techniques and recovery takes an extended period of time.How would you describe the effect of meltdowns on your daily functioning and emotional wellbeing?
+Whereas a tantrum will typically subside when the person is either rewarded or realises that their behaviour is pointless, after a meltdown individuals cannot usually respond to standard calming techniques and recovery takes an extended period of time.Rate the impact of meltdowns on your day-to-day life?

 A shutdown as a consequence of post-traumatic psychological injury is a quietly-expressed involuntary and uncontrolled response that is often triggered by feeling threatened, recounting trauma, or even a perceived threat.
 The individual is totally emotionally overwhelmed and withdraws mentally and physically.